How to make paper mache with PVA glue

 If you want to try the petroleum jelly method, thoroughly cover the outside of your shape with a layer of petroleum jelly.

-You can also use vegetable oil as an alternative to the petroleum jelly if you like, but we prefer using the jelly as the vegetable oil can mark the paper mache bowl, wheat the petroleum jelly later will not mark the paper mache.
+You can also use vegetable oil as an alternative to petroleum jelly if you like.
+We prefer using the jelly as vegetable oil can mark the paper mache bowl, whereas petroleum jelly will not.

 How to make paper mache: Wet paper method